RoamGuru Roam Guru

 Practical Information:

-• Location: Piazzale Brigata Legnano, GPS: 45.7052° N, 9.6667° E
+• Location: Scaletta Colle Aperto, GPS: 45.7045° N, 9.6615° E

 San Vigilio Hill

 For the definitive Bergamo viewpoint, take the second funicular from Città Alta to San Vigilio.
 The hilltop offers sweeping panoramas of both upper and lower towns, the surrounding plain, and the distant Alps.
 The ruins of Castello di San Vigilio stand at the summit, along with two upscale restaurants.
+The castle park is free and open daily until 17:00.

 Practical Information:

-• Funicular Tickets: €1.70 (single zone ATB ticket)
+• Funicular Tickets: €1.50 (single ATB urban ticket, valid 75 minutes)

 • Hours: Daily 07:00-24:00 (approximate)

-• Castle Park: Daily 09:00-17:00 (free)
+• Castle Park: Daily 09:00-17:00, free

 • Location: GPS: 45.7065° N, 9.6556° E